aesthetic-suite/framework/docs/formats/web/css.md

 # CSS format

-The following format is provided when [compiling design tokens](../../compile-tokens.md) to CSS.
+The following format is provided when [compiling design tokens](../../compile-tokens.md) to CSS using `web-css`.
 It utilizes
 [CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) for
 reusability.
 If you need to support legacy browsers, we suggest the [css-vars-ponyfill](https://github.com/jhildenbiddle/css-vars-ponyfill) library.